Questions and Answers

 No. Whether or not an MLS elects to become involved is a decision made by that MLS’s Board of Directors.
 However, it is the hope that all MLSs will do so.

-The data content from each MLS will include all descriptive data fields for current active listings and for off-market listings (sold, pending, expired and withdrawn) for the most current three (3) years.
-Content also includes all available photos, available history records, available associated documents, available property tax records of the supplied listings, and available membership data needed to provide contact information, firm and agent names.
+The data content from each MLS will include all descriptive data fields for current active listings and for off-market listings (sold, pending, expired and withdrawn) since July of 2005.
+Content also includes all available photos, history records, associated documents, property tax information for the supplied listings, open house records and the membership (office and agent) data needed to provide contact information, firm and agent names.

 Yes, an offer of cooperation and compensation will accompany all properties that are included in the shared database.
 However, one must remember that licensees may not provide services which he or she is not competent to provide (unless the assistance of one who is competent is engaged – RL 24.03(2)).
 Therefore, before seeking to accept an offer of compensation, consider whether you are competent to provide the services.